 Additional information relating to Emera may be found on SEDAR at www.sedar.com or upon request to the Corporate Secretary, Emera Incorporated, P.O.
 Box 910, Halifax, N.S., B3J 2W5, telephone (902) 428-6096 or fax (902) 428-6171.
 Additional information, including Directors' and Officers' remuneration and indebtedness, principal holders of Emera's securities and securities authorized for issuance under equity compensation plans, is contained in Emera's information circular for the most recent annual meeting of Emera's common shareholders.
-Additional financial information is provided in Emera's financial statements and MD&A for the year ended December 31, 2019.
+Additional financial information is provided in Emera's Audited Financial Statements and MD&A.